manala/manala/docs/overview.md

 That's where manala enters the game ...

-## Some wording: `project` vs `template` vs `repository`
+## Some wording: `project` vs `recipe` vs `repository`

 In manala's vocabulary, your projects (the company's PHP projects in our example) are called ... `projects`.

 In our example, our reference coding rules will be stored in a single place where they will be maintained.
-A `template` is a set of template files (the file containing your coding rules is one of these template files).
-All the templates and template files you maintain are made accessible to your colleagues through a `repository`.
+A `recipe` is a set of templates (the file containing your coding rules is one of these templates).
+All the recipes and templates you maintain are made accessible to your colleagues through a `repository`.

 ## First step: install manala